pipebots/sprintBotBLEControl/Documentation.md

 3D printing was used to manufacture the whole mechanical structure of the robot as it has the shortest leadtime of the methods avaliable to us, and allows great geometric freedom.
 Fused Filament Fabrication was used with an enhanced PLA material (Polymaker Polymax) as this is capable of producing parts that are functional and tough enough for testing use when producing parts of this size.

-The robot was designed such that
+The robot was designed such that parts are side-invariant, i.e. they can be used on either side of the robot.
+This was decided to reduce complexity and The robot only uses 4 major parts per side, allowing simple assembly.

 # Software
 ## Robot Firmware